SLUGIS/FDOP/README.md

 **5. Determining Start of Fire Season

-NOTE: These graphs need to be based on the entire calendar year
+NOTE: These graphs need to be based on the entire calendar year.
+This analysis may require that a single SIG for the entire unit be created to perform analysis.
--  (need to add instructions on this process)
--  For SLU, by FDRA we determined best fit with;
-			Coastal:Fuel Model A with ERC
-			Inland: Fuel Model N with ERC
+- ERC may be the best indice to draw conclusions from.

 **6. When updating numbers and percent values in FDOP**